stjjk/Eason_BlueStampPortfolio/index.md

 # Automated Cat Laser
-To help my cats lose some weight and have something to do while I'm away from home, I decided to do the Automated Cat Laser.
-The project mainly consists of two servo motors that control two different axes, moving a laser module to point in diffeerent directions.
+To help my cats stay active, lose weight, and remain mentally stimulated while I am away from home, I designed and built an **Automated Cat Laser**.
+The system consists of a two-degree-of-freedom pan-and-tilt mechanism driven by two SG90 servo motors, allowing a laser module to rotate independently along the X and Y axes.
+An Arduino Nano controls the servos by generating PWM (Pulse Width Modulation) signals, causing the laser to move through a series of randomized positions and timed pauses that simulate the unpredictable movement of prey.
+The mechanical assembly was designed in CAD and fabricated using 3D-printed components that securely mount the servos and laser while maintaining proper alignment.
+By integrating mechanical design, embedded programming, electronics, and additive manufacturing, the project creates an autonomous laser system that encourages exercise and provides environmental enrichment for indoor cats.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|